Navdevl/turbohustle/content/blog/10-tips-to-skyrocket-your-cars-performance.md

 ## 4. Increase octane rating and the results are astonishing
 {{< img-post path="date" file="increase-octane-rating-and-the-results-are-astonishing.jpg" alt="Increase octane rating and the results are astonishing" >}}

 Logically speaking Increasing octane numbers cannot increases engine torque.
 Octane rating of the fuel determines how good the fuel can withstand the phenomenon of knocking.
-To make it simple the fuel with 92 octane rating can be aggressively  all the way near MBT than the fuel with 87 octane rating.
+To make it simple the fuel with 92 octane rating can be aggressively mapped all the way near MBT than the fuel with 87 octane rating.
 Using a racing fuel which has a octane rating of 100 instantly adds up to +20 HP or even more upon the engine.
 But with addition of horses comes the addition of cost.
 Racing fuel generally is more than 300% the cost of premium gasoline.